morisUtokyo/hTR/README.md

 - Generate alignments and put them into a cigar file with cs SAM/PAF tags by calling:
 <br> minimap2 -c --cs chrZZZ.mmi (fasta file)  \>  (cigar file) <br>

-4. Execute the Makefile to create an executable named "hap" that parses the cigar file for each substring in the fasta file, and outputs a pair of positions of single nucleotide variants (SNVs) that are closest to the focal region .
+4. Execute the Makefile to create an executable named "hap" that parses the cigar file for each substring in the fasta file, and outputs a pair of positions of SNVs that differ from of the reference and are closest to the focal region.
 Specifically call:
 <br> hap -f (cigarFile) -c (chromosome number) -b (begin) -e (end) \> (hap file) <br>
 Each line of (hap file) has the form
 <br> X(tab)Y(tab)H <br>